Alix Paultre, Power Editor, AspenCore – Editor-in-Chief, Power Electronics News

 But now, there’s a solution.
 The revolutionary Evercell™ can power small wireless devices for their entire lives – without batteries.

-With Evercell™, wireless sensors can be installed where batteries aren’t an option – within the concrete of bridges and dams, for example, or in remote areas, or within the human body.
+With Evercell™, wireless sensors can be installed where batteries aren’t an option – within the concrete of bridges and dams, for example, or in remote and hostile areas, or within the human body.

 In essentially any environment where the temperature is above absolute zero, Evercell™ harvests thermal energy to generate a very small, nonstop flow of electric power.